alehsan/Final_Project/README.md

 # Instruction:

-1. Import the following modules: 're', 'pandas', 'numpy', 'from datetime import  datetime'.
+1. Import the following modules: 're', 'pandas', 'numpy',  and 'from datetime import  datetime'.

 2. Use pandas to read the  CSV file, 'Cityline_Calls_for_Service.csv', and store it into the variable 'dfc'.